Posted: by Bronte

 In order to reduce the impact of your risk, you will need to implement a few things into your business.
 Ensure that each flight and crew has the proper training.
 This should be priority number one.
 On top of that, your equipment and planes should also be up to code.
 Be aware of the flight standards and abide by them.
 There are reasons for the precaution and it should be taken seriously.

 Implement a foolproof cancellation policy.
 This will save you so much time and money in the long run and will allow you to manage expectations for your customers.
 Along with that, a refund policy and any other industry related terms should follow suit.
 By doing this you will be able to cut down on the cancellations and protect your business from unruly scheduling.

 The tricky things about chargebacks are that many times the business owner has no idea that a customer has initiated one until they are being penalized.
 There are a few ways to help prevent this but none of them are watertight.
 First, you can make your contact information very obvious on the homepage of your website.
 If customers cannot find your information within the first few seconds of a google search, they most likely will stop looking and go through another means.
 Secondly, be willing to give a refund when they ask for one.
 In many cases it is better to bite the bullet and give them their money back rather than dealing with a closed merchant account.
-And thirdly, implement a chargeback screening software.
+And thirdly, implement a chargeback protection software.
 This program will give you a heads up when a customer starts a chargeback claim with their bank so that you can reach out and refund them before the bank does.